blacksheepaway/Data-Parser/README.md

 This project consists of three main Python scripts:

-1. `setup_db.py`: sets up a SQLite database and populates it with randomly generated car data.
+1. `setup_db.py`: sets up a SQLite database and populates it with randomly generated car data for example purposes.
 2. `data_quality_checker.py`: extracts data from the SQLite database and checks its quality, outputting any issues found.
 3. `data_quality_checker_gui.py`: provides a simple graphical user interface to run the database setup and data quality check functions.